Spring 2020 Office Hours: MW: 1:00-2:00pm; TR: 2:00-3:30pm.

 COM 3549: Ethnographic Storytelling & Inquiry; COM/MAT 3543: Communicating Science (with Dr. Eric Marland); COM 1200: Thinking Through Communication; COM 2121: Interpersonal Communication; COM 3151: Gender Communication; COM 2124: Intercultural Communication; COM 2101: Public Speaking.

-Title: Assistant Professor, Communication Studies, Affiliate Faculty Member: Center for Judaic, Holocaust, and Peace Studies
+Title: Associate Professor, Communication Studies, Affiliate Faculty: Center for Judaic, Holocaust, & Peace Studies

 Department: Department of Communication